rar0n/rarons-TTS-Reader/README.md

 #### Chunk sizing

+(This will also affect how short / long stretches of text are in subtitles, if saving as subtitles)

 - Min chunk chars
   - Minimum size of a TTS chunk sent to TTS.
     - Lower it for more granular chunks / highlighting.